Free-Computer-Science/.github/CONTRIBUTING.md

     git clone git@github.com:Odinson/css-exercises.git
     ```

-3. `cd` into the directory of your local clone, then set the upstream remote so you can keep your local clone synced with TOP's original repo.
+3. `cd` into the directory of your local clone, then set the upstream remote so you can keep your local clone synced with FCS's original repo.
 The `<repo name>` below should be the same as the one you used when creating your local clone in the previous step.

     ```bash
     # If you have SSH set up with Git: